regilero/regilero.github.com/_posts/2015-10-04-http_smuggling_in_2015_part_one.markdown

 Damages of such issues are very high (you can make user perform unwanted POST actions, using his own credentials and rights).
 Keep alive and pipelines are not used in most proxies while communicating with backends.
-Implementing shared backends connections or pools is a dangerous thing.
+Implementing shared backends connections or pools is a dangerous thing, unless you are very carefull of not being a splitting attack transmitter.

 ### Transmitters and Splitters

 In smuggling attacks you will need mainly two types of actors behaving differently on some HTTP protocol issues.

-On the first part you need **transmitters*.
+On the first part you need **transmitters**.

 A transmitter is an HTTP agent, a proxy, which receive an altered HTTP query and transmits the alteration to an HTTP backend.
 When testing HTTP proxies you will